guilhermeluciojardim/CoronaKiller/README.md

 ### Next ajusts and improvements

-The project is still in the beggining and the next updates will be the following tasks
+The project is ready for play!

 - [x] Set cameras around the scene
 - [x] Ajust game phisics for better player control and movement